 Commercial fishing is a vital industry that provides many jobs and is important to many parts of the country.
 However, even the most important industry should not come at the expense of workers’ safety.
 As an experienced Virginia maritime lawyer, I know that some companies, ship owners and employers can be unscrupulous when it comes to the health and safety of the employees under them.
 A worker injured through no fault of his or her own may want to speak with an experienced Maritime Lawyer about their legal options.

-Do You Need a Maritime Lawyer? – Contact Richard Serpe
+Do You Need a Commercial Fishing Maritime Lawyer?

 If you’ve been injured in an accident while working on a commercial fishing boat, or have lost a loved one, you may need a maritime lawyer.
 Attorney Richard Serpe has a Masters Degree (LLM) in maritime law from Tulane University School of Law, and has obtained the highest ranking (Proctor) from the Maritime Law Association of the United States.
 He has successfully prosecuted cases under the Jones Act, bringing fair and just compensation to workers who were injured while performing their duties.